prvishnu/mysimplerepository-secondary/README.md

 Line 1
 This change is from change1.
 Should be merged into master

-Line 2 - this is line two
+Line 2 - edited in master branch of mysimplerepository

 Line 3